 It is recommended that all pregnant women be screened for Cystic Fibrosis, Spinal Muscular Atrophy (SMA), and Fragile X syndrome once in their lifetime.
 We now also have expanded carrier screening options for several hundred genetic disorders.

-Cystic fibrosis is a genetic (inherited) disease that severely affects breathing and digestion.
+Cystic fibrosis (CF) is a genetic (inherited) disease that severely affects breathing and digestion.
 It is caused by an abnormal gene that makes the body produce thick mucus in the lungs.
 This mucus promotes infections that are often life-threatening.
 In the pancreas, similar thick secretions can lead to serious problems with food absorption.

 CF carrier testing is a blood test that checks to see if parents-to-be have (carry) the abnormal gene that causes CF. The test can help determine if you’re at increased risk for having a child with CF.

-CF is an autosomal recessive condition, which means that the only way to get CF is to have two genes that cause CF—one from your mother and one from your father.
+CF is an autosomal recessive condition, which means that the only way to have CF is to inherit two genes that cause CF—one from your mother and one from your father.
 This means that both parents must be CF carriers.
 A CF carrier has only one CF gene and has no CF symptoms.
 If only one parent is a CF carrier, none of the children will have CF, but there is a 50% chance that each child will be a symptomless carrier.
 When both parents carry the CF gene, there is a 25% chance (1 in 4) that their child will have CF.

 Approximately 1 in 30 Americans is a carrier of the CF gene, but the risk appears to be highest for Caucasian and Ashkenazi Jewish individuals.
 If you have a family history of CF, you’re more likely to carry the gene than someone from an unaffected family.